roclops/usermgmtlib/README.md

 * write backend for Azure
 * write backend for SQLite
 * Fix SSH key functionality, get rid of pycrypto depends
+* Fix redirection for HTTPS and routing with Pyramid